neel1996/langline/README.md

 | :-: | :-: | :-: | :-: | :-: |
 | NAME OF THE LANGUAGE | LANGUAGE FILE EXTENSIONS.
 SEPARATE MULTIPLE ENTRIES WITH PIPE | IF THE LANGUAGE IS SUPPORTED BY PRISM THEN THE PRISMJS COMPONENT NAME | FOUNDER NAME.
 SEPARATE MULTIPLE ENTRIES WITH PIPE | INITIAL RELEASE YEAR IN YYYY FORMAT |

-**Note:** Project is still under development and contributions will be accepeted once project is stable for use